25,048 Shares in Apple Inc. (NASDAQ:AAPL) Purchased by Regency Capital Management Inc. DE

 The business also recently declared a quarterly dividend, which will be paid on Thursday, August 12th.
 Investors of record on Monday, August 9th will be given a dividend of $0.22 per share.
 This represents a $0.88 annualized dividend and a yield of 0.61%.
 Apple’s dividend payout ratio is currently 26.83%.

 AAPL has been the subject of several analyst reports.
-Fundamental Research reduced their target price on shares of Apple from $148.12 to $144.27 and set a “buy” rating for the company in a report on Tuesday, June 15th.
-Wells Fargo & Company raised shares of Apple to an “overweight” rating and increased their target price for the stock from $160.00 to $165.00 in a report on Wednesday.
-Morgan Stanley increased their target price on shares of Apple from $166.00 to $168.00 and gave the stock an “overweight” rating in a report on Wednesday.
-Monness Crespi & Hardt increased their target price on shares of Apple from $180.00 to $184.00 and gave the stock a “buy” rating in a report on Wednesday.
-Finally, Jefferies Financial Group increased their target price on shares of Apple from $160.00 to $175.00 and gave the stock a “buy” rating in a report on Thursday, April 29th.
+Deutsche Bank Aktiengesellschaft increased their target price on shares of Apple from $165.00 to $175.00 and gave the stock a “buy” rating in a report on Wednesday.
+Barclays increased their target price on shares of Apple from $134.00 to $142.00 and gave the stock an “equal weight” rating in a report on Wednesday.
+They noted that the move was a valuation call.
+Sanford C. Bernstein set a $132.00 target price on shares of Apple in a report on Wednesday.
+The Goldman Sachs Group set a $140.00 price target on Apple in a research note on Wednesday.
+Finally, Wells Fargo & Company upgraded Apple to an “overweight” rating and upped their price target for the stock from $160.00 to $165.00 in a research note on Wednesday.
 Two investment analysts have rated the stock with a sell rating, seven have issued a hold rating and twenty-six have assigned a buy rating to the stock.
 The company presently has a consensus rating of “Buy” and a consensus target price of $156.06.

 In other news, CFO Luca Maestri sold 121,072 shares of the business’s stock in a transaction that occurred on Monday, May 3rd.
 The stock was sold at an average price of $132.81, for a total value of $16,079,572.32.
 Following the completion of the sale, the chief financial officer now directly owns 143,961 shares in the company, valued at $19,119,460.41.
 The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, SVP Katherine L. Adams sold 17,000 shares of the business’s stock in a transaction that occurred on Monday, May 3rd.
-The shares were sold at an average price of $132.80, for a total value of $2,257,600.00.
-Following the completion of the sale, the senior vice president now owns 333,044 shares of the company’s stock, valued at $44,228,243.20.
+Also, SVP Katherine L. Adams sold 17,000 shares of Apple stock in a transaction that occurred on Monday, May 3rd.
+The stock was sold at an average price of $132.80, for a total value of $2,257,600.00.
+Following the completion of the sale, the senior vice president now directly owns 333,044 shares in the company, valued at $44,228,243.20.
 The disclosure for this sale can be found here.
 0.06% of the stock is currently owned by company insiders.

 About Apple